Tech-Naija-Rise/thought_book/README.md

 ---

 ## 🔒 Privacy First
-Your notes are stored locally, encrypted, and backed up securely to your Drive.
+Your notes are stored locally, encrypted, and and manually backed up securely to your Drive.

 ---